aberger1999/DataLens/README.md

-# Data Analysis Application
+# DataLens

-A modern, cross-platform desktop application for data analysis built with PyQt6.
-Features a dark theme UI and comprehensive data analysis tools including visualization, statistical analysis, and machine learning capabilities.
+A modern desktop data analysis application built with PyQt5.
+Features a workspace-based project system, dark and light themes, and comprehensive data analysis tools including visualization, statistical analysis, machine learning, and report generation.

 ## Features

+- **Workspace Management**: Create and manage multiple project workspaces from a home screen
 - **Data Import/Export**: Support for CSV, Excel, and other common data formats
+- **Dataset Manager**: Import, load, rename, and delete datasets within a workspace
+- **Data Preprocessing**: Clean and transform data with built-in tools
+- **Feature Engineering**: Create new features, encode categoricals, and extract datetime components
 - **Data Visualization**: Interactive charts and plots using Matplotlib and Seaborn
 - **Statistical Analysis**: Comprehensive statistical tools powered by SciPy
 - **Machine Learning**: Built-in ML capabilities using scikit-learn
-- **Modern UI**: Dark theme with intuitive interface
-- **Cross-Platform**: Runs on both Windows and macOS
+- **Report Generation**: Generate PDF and HTML reports from your analysis
+- **Dark & Light Themes**: Modern UI with theme switching support
+- **Unsaved Changes Protection**: Confirmation dialogs prevent accidental data loss

 ## System Requirements

 - **Windows**: Windows 10 or later
-- **macOS**: macOS 10.14 (Mojave) or later
-- **Python**: 3.8 or later (for development only)

 ## Installation

 ### For End Users

-#### Windows (Recommended - Installer)

-**Option 1: Using the Installer (Easiest)**
-1. Download `DataAnalysisApp-Setup-1.0.0.exe` from the [releases page](../../releases)
+1. Download `DataLens_1.0_Setup.exe` from the [releases page](../../releases)
 2. Double-click the installer and follow the setup wizard
 3. Launch the app from:
-   - Start Menu → Data Analysis Application
+   - Start Menu > DataLens
    - Desktop shortcut (if selected during installation)

-**Option 2: Portable Version**
-1. Download `DataAnalysisApp-Portable-Windows.zip` from the [releases page](../../releases)
-2. Extract the ZIP file to any location
-3. Run `data_analysis_app.exe` from the extracted folder

 **Uninstalling**
-- Go to Settings → Apps → Apps & features
+- Go to Settings > Apps > Apps & features
-- Find "Data Analysis Application" and click Uninstall
+- Find "DataLens" and click Uninstall

-#### macOS
-1. Download the latest release from the [releases page](../../releases)
-2. Open the DMG file
-3. Drag `DataAnalysisApp.app` to your Applications folder
-4. Run the application from Applications

-**First Launch on macOS**
-- Right-click the app and select "Open" the first time
-- If you see "App is damaged", run: `xattr -cr /Applications/DataAnalysisApp.app`

 ### For Developers